 - Entry fees are per film.

-- The official selection will be announced one month before the beginning of the festival.
-After the communication of the selection and until after its exhibition in the festival, the selected films must not be publicly exhibited in Portugal.
+- The official selection will be announced one month prior to the festival.
+After the communication of the selection and until after its exhibition at the festival, the selected films must not be publicly exhibited in Portugal.

 - After accepting the selection in any section of IndieLisboa, the film in case cannot be withdrawn.

 - Unsuccessful submissions will be notified at least one month prior to the festival.

 All films screened during the festival must remain at the festival during its complete duration, and will be returned only after the festival is over, or in some cases, when authorized, until one month after the festival.

 - The shipping costs of DVDs submitted to the festival for selection purposes must be paid by the person/organization submitting the film.

 - Transportation costs (round-trip) for films which are selected for the programme – as well as the insurance relating to them – are the festival’s responsibility, except when the film is being shipped to another festival.
 In such cases, IndieLisboa will pay only for the coming of the film (in accordance with standard practice at international film festivals).